-Save the planet and save money with these Earth Day green tech deals
+Help the planet – and your wallet – with these green tech deals

 Evolve Water-Saving Showerheads

 Easing up on water usage isn’t just good for the environment, it’s also good for your wallet.
-With a water-saving showerhead such as an Evolve Water-Saving Showerhead, you can save an average of $246 in utility bills and 8,212 gallons of water per year.
+With an Evolve water-saving showerhead, you can save an average of $246 in utility bills and 8,212 gallons of water per year.
 The energy-friendly showerhead also has a 4.1 out of 5-star rating on Amazon — oh, and it’s currently discounted to $40.

-The Evolve Water-Saving Showerhead normally retails for $45 but is marked down to $40 on Amazon, providing an 11 percent or $5 discount.
+The Evolve water-saving showerhead normally retails for $45 but is marked down to $40 on Amazon, providing a $5 (11 percent) discount.

 Buy it now from: